Mahalo for supporting local agriculture!

 Limited picnic tables and tent areas are available.

 Yes!
 The farm stand will be open everyday and will be stocked with lots of our cooking pumpkins, mini pumpkins, squashes, and of course our fresh strawberries, farm fresh produce, flowers, succulent pumpkins, plants, and holiday gifts.

 We are sorry, dogs and other animals are not permitted on the farm.
 ADA service animals are always welcome.

-Due to Covid-19 we will not be having any school or group tours this year.
+We will not be having any school or group tours this year.